Installomator/Installomator/README.md

 - when you download software from the internet, it should be verified to avoid man-in-the-middle or other injection attacks
 - there is no control over which version the clients get

 Some of these disadvantages can be seen as advantages in different setups.
-When your fleet is mostly mobile and offsite, then downloading from vendor servers will relieve your inbound connection to your server, or your data usage on your cloud server.
+When your fleet is mostly mobile and offsite, then downloading from vendor servers will relieve the inbound connection to your management server, or the data usage on your cloud server.
 Software vendors are pushing for subscriptions with continuous updates and feature releases, so moving the entire team to the latest versions quickly can make those available quickly.
 Also being on the latest release includes all current security patches.

 Because this is an attractive solution for _certain kinds_ of deployment, there are already many scripts out there that will download and install the latest version of a given software.
 And we have built and used quite a few in-house, as well.
 Most importantly, [William Smith has this script](https://gist.github.com/talkingmoose/a16ca849416ce5ce89316bacd75fc91a) which can be used to install several different Microsoft applications and bundles, because Microsoft has a nice unified URL scheme.

 At some point, earlier this year, I got frustrated at the number of scripts we were maintaining (or failing to).
-Also, my concern that most of the script weren't doing _any_ verification of the download was getting unbearable.
+Also, my concern that most of the scripts weren't doing _any_ verification of the download was getting unbearable.
 So, I set out to write the one install script to rule them all...

 ## Goals